spencercreer/coding_articles/README.md

   ```

 ## Tests
-To run tests, run the following command:
+Tests are written using Frisby and Jest.
+To run tests, start the server and run the following command:

   ```
-  TBD
+  npm test
   ```

 ## Contribute